Sponsored by Ministry of Supply

 So many cool things are topless.
 The beaches of Italy, the showgirls in Las Vegas and the Porsche 911 are a few of our favourite things that come without tops.
 We wish we had the time, money and the resources to live the topless life of fast cars and hot women, but the reality is that we are bound by tops…and shirts.
 Shirts practically run our lives.
 We have to wear them to work, to play and everywhere in between because that whole “no shoes, no shirt, no service” thing is real.

 But wearing a shirt isn’t the worst thing.
 Some of them are really cool, like the dress shirts from Ministry of Supply.
-Ministry of Supply takes pride in the craftsmanship of their men’s shirts and ensures every detail from comfort to moisture wicking technology is inspected to create one stylish piece on top.
+This company takes pride in the craftsmanship of their men’s shirts and ensures every detail from comfort to moisture wicking technology is inspected to create one stylish piece on top.

 So since we have to wear shirts every day, we might as well take pride in how we look.
 Here are a few things to look out for when selecting a dress shirt.